jimm/www-ellisislandband-net/README.md

 ### Songs

-Any song in BandHelper that is in the Ellis Island project, is Active, and does _not_ have the "Hide on site" label will show up on the site's song list page.
+Any song in BandHelper that is in the Ellis Island project, is Active, and does _not_ have either of the "Learning" or "Hide on site" labels will show up on the site's song list page.
 The "Acoustic" label determines if it will be hidden by default and only shown if that page's "Include Acoustic-Only Songs" checkbox is checked.

 ## Colors / CSS